Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 Hershey’s

-The candy company announced Friday it is joining the boycott, even after Facebook CEO Mark Zuckerberg took to a public livestream on Friday to meet the public backlash.
+The candy company announced on June 26 it is joining the boycott, even after Facebook CEO Mark Zuckerberg took to a public livestream that day to meet the public backlash.

 In addition to joining the monthlong pause in July from Facebook advertising, the company said it will “cut our spending on Facebook and their platforms, including Instagram, by a third for the remainder of the year.”